 The Town of Huntington started off slow in wake of the Coronavirus Pandemic.
 The effects of the pandemic took a toll as life came to a standstill.
-Rehabs are still slow moving as many constituents have become financially strained.
-Additionally, building and supply materials have reached records highs in some cases increasing over 300% per item.
+Rehabs are slowly rebounding to a normal work flow as constituents have started to take on home projects again.
+We continue to see building and supply materials have reached records highs in building materials across New York.
 We will continue to dedicate time in the community to revitalize the flow of this program.
 The Town was able to achieve this through funding provided by HUD through the CARES ACT, and its partners who were able to continue to provide the much-needed services to low- and moderate-income residents.
-An extension granted for the PY due to the pandemic has given us the ability to start anew with proposed rehabilitation projects and activities, which will continue into 2021.